thlorenz/active-handles/README.md

 In order to do that call `activeHandles.hookSetInterval()` **before** any calls to `setInterval` occurr.
 This is demonstrated in [this example](https://github.com/thlorenz/active-handles/blob/master/examples/setInterval.js#L5).

+Handles of `net` and `http` modules log handles from inside core *instead of your handle*, leaving you to hunt down where you created these connections.

 ## Installation

     npm install active-handles